Welcome to the

 1997-1998 "Frequency domain methods in system

-1996-1997 "The Kalman filter: theory and applications"
+1996-1997 "The Kalman filter: theory and

-September 2016
+September

-"Scenario optimization: heuristics and certificate in
+2016 "Scenario optimization: heuristics and

-making."
-(NASA Langley Research Center, Hampton)
+Research Center, Hampton)

-October 2015 "Introduction to scenario decision-making."
+October 2015 "Introduction to scenario

+decision-making."
 (Texas A&M)

 June 2015 "A course on scenario optimization."
 (NASA

-Langley Research Center, Hampton)
+Research Center, Hampton)

 Tutorial courses:

-1990-1992 Identification and optimization:
+1990-1992 Identification and optimization: tutorial classes

-(Politecnico di
+(Politecnico di Milano)

 Milano)